Zircon: Properties

 Zircon is common in the crust of Earth.
 It occurs as a common accessory mineral in igneous rocks (as primary crystallization products), in metamorphic rocks and as detrital grains in sedimentary rocks.
 Large zircon crystals are rare.
 Their average size in granite rocks is about 0.1–0.3 mm, but they can also grow to sizes of several cm, especially in mafic pegmatites and carbonatites.
 Zircon is fairly hard (with a Mohs hardness of 7.5) and chemically stable, and so is highly resistant to weathering.
 It also is resistant to heat, so that detrital zircon grains are sometimes preserved in igneous rocks formed from melted sediments.
 Its resistance to weathering, together with its relatively high specific gravity (4.68), make it an important component of the heavy mineral fraction of sandstones.

 Because of their uranium and thorium content, some zircons undergo metamictization.
 Connected to internal radiation damage, these processes partially disrupt the crystal structure and partly explain the highly variable properties of zircon.
 As zircon becomes more and more modified by internal radiation damage, the density decreases, the crystal structure is compromised, and the color changes.

 Zircon occurs in many colors, including reddish brown, yellow, green, blue, gray, and colorless.
 The color of zircons can sometimes be changed by heat treatment.
 Common brown zircons can be transformed into colorless and blue zircons by heating to 800 to 1000 C. In geological settings, the development of pink, red, and purple zircon occurs after hundreds of millions of years, if the crystal has sufficient trace elements to produce color centers.
 Color in this red or pink series is annealed in geological conditions above temperatures of around 400 C.

 Structurally, zircon consists of parallel chains of alternating silica tetrahedra (silicon ions in fourfold coordination with oxygen ions) and zirconium ions, with the large zirconium ions in eightfold coordination with oxygen ions.

 Applications

 Zircon is mainly consumed as an opacifier, and has been known to be used in the decorative ceramics industry.
 It is also the principal precursor not only to metallic zirconium, although this application is small, but also to all compounds of zirconium including zirconium dioxide (ZrO2), an important refractory oxide with a melting point of 2717 C.

 Other applications include use in refractories and foundry casting and a growing array of specialty applications as zirconia and zirconium chemicals, including in nuclear fuel rods, catalytic fuel converters and in water and air purification systems.

+Ford Motor Company used a sand casting method known as the Cosworth Casting Method for the cylinder heads of its Duratec V6 engine.
+The process, developed by noted scientist John Campbell used zircon as its casting aggregate to improve material uniformity and create dimensional accuracy, high strength, and a dense, low- or no-porosity structure.

 Zircon is one of the key minerals used by geologists for geochronology.

 Zircon is a part of the ZTR index to classify highly-weathered sediments.